umontreal-simul/latnetbuilder/README.md

 The following commands **should** do the job.
 - If you compile on Linux:
 	- replace `<OS>` by `linux`
+  - add `-fPIC` to the list of CXXFLAGS and CFLAGS for FFTW, GMP, NTL
+  - add `cxxflags=-fPIC cflags=-fPIC` to the ./b2 command for Boost
 - If you compile on Mac OS X:
 	- replace `<OS>` by `darwin`
 	- add `--enable-assembly=no` to the configuration of GMP